-koi fish tattooBlack & Grey / Custom / Other Tattoos
+koi fish tattooBlack & Grey / Coloured / Custom / Other Tattoos

-For me the struggle of man kind and the koi struggling to break thru this struggle (demons that increased difficulty of the waterfall) , and the astrological relations with Pisces, Aries and Aquarius still have more to be said reminds me of to never give up hope.
+The struggle of mankind and the koi struggling to break thru this struggle. (demons that increased the difficulty of the waterfall).
+And the astrological relations with Pisces, Aries, and Aquarius.